A tensor decomposition algorithm for large ODEs with conservation laws: Conclusion

 \section{Conclusion}

-We have proposed and studied the alternating iterative algorithm for approximate solution of ordinary differential equations in the MPS/TT format.
+We have proposed and studied an alternating iterative algorithm for approximate solution of ordinary differential equations in the TT format.
 The method combines advances of DMRG techniques and classical iterative methods of linear algebra.
 Started from the solution at the previous time interval as the initial guess, it often converges in 2---4 iterations, and delivers accurate solution even for strongly non-symmetric matrices in the right-hand side of an ODE.

-Another important ingredient is the spectral discretization scheme in time.
-The high-order approximation allows to simulate systems with purely imaginary spectrum without blowing the solution storage up, due to the absence of a poorly-separable noise, an unfortunate phenomenon in low-order schemes.

-The method possesses a simple mechanism how to bring linear conservation laws into the reduced tensor product model exactly, provided the generating vectors admit low-rank representations.
-The second norm of the solution can be also preserved easily.

-The numerical experiments reveal a promising potential of this method in long time simulations with the chemical master and similar equations.
-Nevertheless, several further research directions open.
-The second norm conservation benefits from the orthogonality properties of the tensor format.
-Is it possible to maintain general quadratic and high-order invariants?
-We saw that accurate solution of the reduced systems in the tensor product scheme may be crucial for the robustness of the whole process.
-To what extent can we relax this demand?
-Are there reliable ways to precondition the local problems?
-Stiff problems may require either small time steps or large numbers of Chebyshev points in time.
-Are there ways to refine temporal grids adaptively inside the tensor format?
-We are planning to address some of these questions in future work.

-Another part of research will involve verification of the technique in a broad range of applications.
-Recently, the AMEn algorithm for linear systems was employed in the simulation of a nuclear magnetic resonance experiment for large proteins \cite{sdwk-nmr-2014}.
-The TT formalism allows to consider the whole quantum Hilbert space with a controllable accuracy --- an unprecedented flexibility in NMR calculations.
-In future, we plan to extend the proposed approach to more complicated time-dependent NMR problems.
-Concerning the non-linear modeling, it is intriguing to revisit the simulations of plasma \cite{dst-fb-2014}.
+The numerical experiments reveal a promising potential of this method in long time simulations when the solution admits a low-rank decomposition.
+For example, nuclear magnetic resonance models can be approached directly, without any a priori reduction of the original Hilbert space \cite{sdwk-nmr-2014}.
+On the other hand, it was important for tAMEn algorithm to split the time integration into steps.
+It remains an open question how this method would perform for nonlinear or inverse problems, where the solution must be computed on the solid time interval.